LedgerProject/GeneCoop/Demonstrator/README.md

 3. (Optional) create a virtual environment and activate it.
 Ex `conda create -n Demonstrator python==3.8` and then `conda activate Demonstrator`
 4. Install requirements: `pip install -r pip_requirements.txt`
 5. Change directory to `Genecoop/Demonstrator/ResearchInterface`
+6. Fill in your self-created credentials in `researcher.json` and rename it to `.researcher.json`
+7. Fill in your self-created credentials in `superuser.json` and rename it to `.superuser.json`
+8. if you want to run a production version of Django create the file `.secret_key` with a suitable Django secrete key
-6. Run the webserver that serves the apps: `./startDevelopment.sh` for development or `startProduction.sh` for production (runs on Linux with screen)
+9. Run the webserver that serves the apps: `./startDevelopment.sh` for development or `startProduction.sh` for production (runs on Linux with screen)

-You should see a message similar to the following:
+You should see some output ending with something similar to the following (for `startDevelopment.sh`):
 ```
-Watching for file changes with StatReloader
+INFO 2021-03-17 18:08:11,377 Watching for file changes with StatReloader
 Performing system checks...

 System check identified no issues (0 silenced).
-December 18, 2020 - 00:02:12
+March 17, 2021 - 18:08:11
-Django version 3.1.4, using settings 'labspace.settingsD'
+Django version 3.1.5, using settings 'labspace.settingsD'
 Starting development server at http://127.0.0.1:8000/
 Quit the server with CONTROL-C.
 ```

-### Webextensions
+### Build Web extensions
+(not needed to run the application, only if you want to modify the web extensions)

+There are two web extensions, one for the researcher and one for the DNA donor (user).
+The instructions are the same for both, here we show the instructions for the researcher one.

-To build a development version the researcher web extension, and save it to your Downloads directory:
+In order to build a development version of the researcher web extension, and save it to your Downloads directory, do the following:
 ```
-$ cd researcher_webext
+$ cd researcher_webext # cd user_webext for the user
 $ npm install
+$ cd zenpage
+$ ./prepair_bundle.sh
-$ cd zenpage;./prepair_bundle.sh
+$ cd ..
 $ web-ext build --a ~/Downloads -n researcher_webext.zip
 ```